lr42/gentle/roadmap.md

 - [ ] Code formatting and linting.
   blue.
 - [ ] Add a tooltip/title to the task bar icon.
+- [ ] Move issue tracking over to a proper issue tracker.
 - [x] Create a GitHub repository for the project.
 - [x] Include the `stama` library.
 - [x] Get a proper icon.